Notes on the Geography of The Western United States: Pioneer Oil Fields of the San Joaquin Valley

 Part of the oil was conveyed to this hastily erected reservoir.

-Even in the 1960s, there were places like McKittrick, where oil made creeks run black.
+Even in the 1960s, oil made creeks like this one, at McKittrick, run black.
+Nobody paid much attention.

 Late in the 60s, secondary recovery techniques were introduced to Kern County.
 Thousands of pumps went to work extracting heavy oil made less viscous by downhole pumping of hot steam.